CaptainCrowbar/unicorn-lib/unicorn/file.md

 * `template <typename C> bool` **`file_is_root`**`(const basic_string<C>& file)`

-True if the file name refers to the root of a directory tree.
+True if the file name refers to the root of a directory tree (note that this is a purely syntactic operation on the file name, and is not the same as identifying the root of a physical file system).

 * `template <typename C, typename...
 Args> basic_string<C>` **`file_path`**`(const basic_string<C>& file, Args... args)`
 * `template <typename C, typename...
 Args> basic_string<C>` **`file_path`**`(const C* file, Args... args)`